 Dirty Bird or Pittsburgh Pal?

 While it’s doubtful that you’ll find any pigeons on staff at UPMC anytime soon, it is wise to remember that like most things in life, they are neither all good nor all bad.
-Whether it be for food, sport, or medical purposes, even the much-maligned pigeon has a purpose.
+Whether it be for food, sport, or medical applications, even the much-maligned pigeon has a purpose.